Hey Kids (Start Here)

 They walked together across the hall and into the open lab.

-“Caltech is renovating the majority of its lab space, I hear,” Starr said, as they passed between benches, loaded with cutting edge hardware.
+“Caltech is renovating the majority of its lab space, I hear,” Starr said as they passed between benches loaded with cutting-edge hardware.

 “Does it rain often?”
-Starr asked, faintly amused.
+Starr asked, amused.

 “No,” Volker replied.
 “Thank god.”

-“Hey Dale,” she said, her eyes moving back to the feed.
-“They’ve got some kind of damage at the eastern end of the grid.
+“Hey, Dale.”
+She returned her attention to the feed.
+“There’s been some damage to the eastern end of the grid.
 We’re not getting any data at the moment.
-They’ve got some repair guys coming to fix—“ she broke off as she glanced up again, getting a good look at Starr.
+They’ve got some repair guys coming to fix—” She broke off as she glanced up again, getting a good look at Starr.

 “Maybe.
-P=NP though, eh?”Nupur said, with an easy smile.
+P=NP though, eh?”
+Nupur grinned.
 “Cryptography will never be the same.
 Plus, the drama keeps the undergrads in Comp Sci 101 interested, so hey.”

 Volker looked away.

 “You mentioned something about a database?”
 Starr asked smoothly.
-Despite his casual stance, with one thumb hooked though a belt loop of his darkwash denim jeans, there was something about him that suggested impatience.
+Despite his casual stance, with one thumb hooked through a belt loop of his darkwash denim jeans, there was something about him that suggested impatience.

-Without looking at him, Nupur held up a hand, and Volker gave her a high five.
+Nupur held up a hand, and Volker gave her a high five.

 “Interwebs,” Starr repeated.

 “Kids these days,” Volker said with a rueful shake of the head, recovering nicely.
+He turned to the nearest keyboard and navigated quickly to the server he was looking for.

 Volker fought down another surge of unease.